DiGergo/milestone-3/README.md

 ### Functionality

 * The user can browse from the recipes database, they can Add / Remove / Update recipes.
-The site is connected to MongoDB.
+* The site is connected to MongoDB, so it can store the added recipes on a server.
 * The site is responsive and fully scalable.
-* With the search bar the user can easily find a recipe in the database
+* Recipes can be viewed by categories.
+* The website has a shop page which in the future will be used for purchasing goods.

 ### Features left to implement